-\begin{proposition} Let $Y_1$ and $Y_2$ be proper schemes over a field $k$ (which need not be perfect).
+\begin{lemma} Let $Y_1$ and $Y_2$ be proper schemes over a field $k$ (which need not be perfect).
 Suppose $Y_1$ and $Y_2$ are Fourier--Mukai partners.
 If $Y_1$ is geometrically regular, then so is $Y_2$.
-In other words, smoothness is a derived invariance. \end{proposition}
+In other words, smoothness is an invariance for Fourier-Mukai partners. \end{lemma}

-\begin{proof} By \Cref{thm:ascending}, $Y_1\times_k \operatorname{Spec}(L)$ and $Y_2 \times_k \operatorname{Spec}(L)$ are Fourier--Mukai partners for every finitely generated field extension $L/k$.
+\begin{proof} By \Cref{thm:descent_ascent}, $Y_1\times_k \operatorname{Spec}(L)$ and $Y_2 \times_k \operatorname{Spec}(L)$ are Fourier--Mukai partners for every finitely generated field extension $L/k$.
 So, $Y_1\times_k \operatorname{Spec}(L)$ is regular.
 Then \cite[Corollary 5.4]{Canonaco/Neeman/Stellari:2025} implies the following string of triangulated equivalences:

 Hence, $\operatorname{Perf}(Y_2\times_k \operatorname{Spec}(L)) = D^b_{\operatorname{coh}}(Y_2\times_k \operatorname{Spec}(L))$, telling us that $Y_2\times_k \operatorname{Spec}(L)$ is regular.
 In other words, $Y_2$ must be geometrically regular. \end{proof}